Gentle Reader: The first chapter of this book sucks. It’s intended to. Please read on.

-“King?” says Joseph, pushing away from the little man and worriedly starting to collect their meager possessions.
+“King?” says Joseph, worriedly casting about and starting to collect their meager possessions.
 “What king?
 Is Herod coming this way?”
 Joseph begins to untether one of the donkeys.

 “No, no, no, Colonel.
 Not Herod.”
 Melchior leaps up on a haystack and crows, “The King of the Jews!
 The Messiar!”

 Balthasar says, “He means Messiah.
 You know, King of the Jews?
 Savior of mankind?
 As Daniel prophesied?”

 “So where are you kids from?”
 Melchior asks the startled Joseph.